AI translation platform combining machine learning with human expertise for professional translation

 5. Lokalise — the product-team localization platform

 Why pick it.
-Tight integration with Figma, mobile SDKs, in-context editing, AI suggestions powered by GPT and DeepL.
+Tight integration with Figma, mobile SDKs, in-context editing, and AI suggestions powered by GPT and DeepL.
 A favorite of SaaS product teams shipping iOS, Android, and web in parallel.

 Limits.
 Lighter on enterprise governance (audit logs, role-based access).
 Not the right pick for regulated industries on its own.